SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 }
 ```

-That is a lot of information, but what if we know that the standard request for employees should only include the "FirstName" and "LastName" by default, as our database may be enormous and returning all information unnecessarily is time consuming?
+That is a lot of information, but what if we know that the standard request for employees should only include the "FirstName" and "LastName" by default, as our database may be enormous and returning all information unnecessarily is time consuming.

 The answer is default properties.